danyspin97/rinstall/README.md

 Use `rust` type when the project is built using `cargo`.
 By doing so the target directory (fetched using `cargo metadata`) will be used as root for executables and libraries.
 I.e. you don't need to use `target/release/myexe` when listing executables, but just `myexe`.

+### `custom`

+Use `custom` for all the other projects.
+All the directories will be relative to the root of the project.

 ### Valid keys